7oaker/PharmaPort/README.md

 - MetaMask Extention -> Network -> add Network
     1. Network Name: Localhost 8545
     2. RPC-URL: http://localhost:8545
     3. Chain-ID: 31337
+##### 6.3 Add Data
+- Import Hardhat test account (public/private key) to MetaMask and to sign the actions/transactions
+- This Accounts can be found in the Terminal of the running node
+- The following accounts are automatically listed as Competent Authorities and can sign transaction: Account #0, Account #1, Accoung #2
 ##### 6.3 Finished Setup and Data should be displayed
-##### 6.3 Add Data
-- Import Hardhat test account (public/private key) to MetaMask and sign the transactions
 ### License
 Released under the MIT License.
 Feel free to use, modify, and distribute this implementation in accordance with the terms of the license.